YDIN/branding/docs/headline.md

-# 5. Is "Meaningless Title at Neverheard Company" your Headline of choice?
+# 5. Is "Meaningless Title at Never-heard Company" your Headline of choice?

 ## 5.1.
-Give good first impression
+Give a good first impression

 Your profile headline is visible on LinkedIn in almost everywhere next to your name.
 Also if someone is Googling your name, your headline is again shown in the Google Search results.

-In most of the cases, with profile photo, your headline is **the first impression** of you.
+In most of the cases, with a profile photo, your headline is **the first impression** of you.

 A successful LinkedIn headline should tell your client what your value proposition is, in practice "What I can do for YOU".